50+ things to do this weekend in Newport County

 - Firehouse Theater – The Bit Players at 8 pm

-- Gurney’s Newport Resort & Marina – Brian Scott from 3 pm to 6 pm, Melissa Chapman from 6:30 pm to 9:30 pm, Jimmy Buffett Tribute Band – Changes in Latitudes at 8:30 pm
+- Gurney’s Newport Resort & Marina – Orange Whip from 6 pm to 9 pm

+- Newport Vineyards – Barrel of Laughs Comedy Show: Joe Larson at 8 pm

-- One Pelham East – Timmy Smith from 5 pm to 9 pm, Sweet Tooth & The Sugar Babies at 10 pm
+- One Pelham East – Timmy Smith from 5 pm to 9 pm, Hit Play at 10 pm

 - Pour Judgement – Live music at 10 pm